anhhd/analyticsbicc.github.io/contact.md

 title: Contact us
 ---

-If you want to know more about analytics, including working model, tutorial or best case studies in VPBank, fell free to get in touch with **Analytics team**, you can either email <a href="mailto:anhhd3@vpbank.com.vn">Anh Hoang Duc</a> or fill out the form below.
+If you want to know more about analytics, including working model, tutorial or best case studies in VPBank, feel free to get in touch with the **Analytics team**.
+Please email <a href="mailto:anhhd3@vpbank.com.vn">Mr. Anh Hoang Duc</a> or fill out the form below.

 <form action="https://formspree.io/anhhd3@vpbank.com.vn" method="POST" class="form" id="contact-form">
   <div class="row">